facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 **A** ownership is conceptually a parallel concept to typing in most cases.
 Ownership is an attribute of an object the same way the type is, but ownership state isn't a type.
-It's possible we could implement aliases, but because we rely strongly on compile-time guarentees for efficiency, that has not been investigated for the first iteration of this feature. `vec<owned C>` doesn't make sense because we only have shallow ownership tracking.
+It's possible we could implement aliases, but because we rely strongly on compile-time guarantees for efficiency, that has not been investigated for the first iteration of this feature. `vec<owned C>` doesn't make sense because we only have shallow ownership tracking.
 If we some day allow for deep tracking, we will likely revisit this.